 - the search for interfering patent applications conducted by the Examiner;

 - of a new document raised by a third party observation.

 A new complementary preliminary search report is then established: the same procedure as for the RRP is carried out (INPI Examination Guidelines, IC VIII.6.2).

-Section 3.4.
-Procedure in case of persistent irregularities
+Procedure in the event of persistent irregularities

 The INPI sends a formal notice to the applicant to grant him a new deadline of 2 months to correct his request: